Hasbro Family Game Night: Hasbro Family Game Night 3

 Hasbro Family Game Night 3 is the third entry in the series, once again developed by EA Bright Light, and released for the Wii, Xbox 360 and PlayStation 3.

 Gameplay

 Family Game Night 3 takes place on an island, with a theme park style setting.
 This time round, the player can choose either Mr. or Mrs. Potato Head as their host, who is once again fully customizable with unlockable accessories and clothing.
+The game includes five Hasbro board games: Mouse Trap, Twister, The Game of Life, Clue, and Yahtzee Hands Down.
+Each game features both the original version and a remix version that changes up the gameplay.

 Miis and Xbox Avatars return as the playable characters for the Wii and Xbox 360 versions, while the PlayStation 3 uses a custom avatar maker in its place.

 Release

 A third entry in the series was teased in EA's release cycle for the fiscal year 2011.
 The game was officially announced in May 2010 for a fall release, as with the prior entries.

 The game was re-released as a single-disc package with the second entry as part of the Hasbro Family Game Night Fun Pack for the Wii and the Xbox 360 on November 1, 2011.